KATY LOEW SCHOLARSHIP

-2. A letter of recommendation (or email; see the contact page) from the student’s music instructor.
+2. Provide a letter of recommendation (US postal mail or email; see the contact page) from the student’s music instructor.

 History and Purpose: For many years Kathryn Loew was a strong influence in the musical life of the Southwest Michigan Chapter of the American Guild of Organists.
 Katy is the only person ever to serve twice as Dean and numerous committees had the benefit of her knowledge and dedication.
 Many young organists, as well as more seasoned performers, studied with her privately and at Kalamazoo College, Calvin College and Western Michigan University.
 Her colleagues in the Southwest Michigan Chapter of the AGO honored her by the establishment of a scholarship fund for the purpose of assisting young organists with their study.
 Her friends and family honored her at the time of her retirement from First Presbyterian Church and again at her passing with numerous memorials designated for the scholarship fund bearing her name.
 Honoring her life, her work and the intent of these gifts, the Southwest Michigan Chapter of the American Guild of Organists is pleased to offer financial assistance to organ students in the following manner: